 As time passes and different experiences potentially alter the course of your life, you may need to re-evaluate your career criteria to ensure it's still accurate.

 If you need any support, know that your counsellor and Canada Career Counselling would be happy to reconnect with you and to support you again in the future.

-We hope you've enjoyed the process.
-You have certainly put in a great deal of effort to make it to this point.
+We hope you've enjoyed your journey through this process.
+You've certainly put in a great deal of effort to make it to this point.

 We wish you much success in your future career endeavours!